Ayrshire Coast Line: After electrification

 The line to Ayr was electrified and Class 318 electric multiple units introduced by British Rail in September 1986.
+The line was promoted as the AyrLine in Scotrail publicity.
+Along with the introduction of new trains, major work was undertaken refurbishing stations, major trackworks and rebuilding many bridges.
+At the same time resignalling was carried out, replacing the existing semaphore signals.
 The full electrified service, including trains to Largs and Ardrossan Harbour, commenced on 19 January 1987.
 These were supplemented by occasional use of Class 303 and Class 311 EMUs, then in use on the Inverclyde Line.

 These EMUs replaced the Class 101 and Class 107 DMUs that had served the line for over 30 years.
 Class 126 DMUs were also used on the line, but they succumbed to old age in the early 1980s.